Solar Thoughts blog

 Super Capacitors: the system can leverage supercapacitor banks (optional) if desired when running in PV2L mode.
 This makes it even less likely that the battery would get cycled during the day.

-Benefits: less battery cycling, fewer PV2L-Battery transition events, ability to handle large surges without using the battery at all, easier to avoid the battery alltogether if needed
+Benefits: less battery cycling, fewer PV2L-Battery transition events, ability to handle large surges without using the battery at all, easier to avoid the battery altogether if needed

-Benefits: easy and accessible conversion of excess PV solar power into supplemental and/or primary space heat at very low costs
+Benefits: easy and accessible conversion of excess PV solar power into supplemental and/or primary space heat at very low costs, low complexity.
+A “hot coil of wire” (space heater) has to be one of the cheapest and most DIY-friendly systems to maintain, compared to more complex systems.

 55V 48V DC House Off Grid load center PV2L DC BUS running space heaters